kalhauge/ghc-proposals/proposals/0000-namespaces.md

 v3FromV2 v2 tz = V3.Mk (V2.x v2) (V2.y y) tz
 ```

+At this point we have introduced nothing that seriously break anything.
+We could imagine this functionality being enabled under a language
+extension: `-XLocalModules`.

 ### The perils of Exporting and Importing Modules
 The example above have a huge disadvantage, though.
 You can not export or import sub-modules.
 This is problematic,